LinqlLang/Linql/WhitePaper.md

 ### Json-Api

-In the same vain as OData, `Json-Api` attempts to rectify `REST`'s limitations while still containing many of the issues that `ODATA` displays.
+In the same vein as OData, `Json-Api` attempts to rectify `REST`'s limitations while still containing many of the issues that `ODATA` displays.

 Without belaboring the same talking points as before, `Json-Api` is backed by a `giant specification`, and as of today, is `effectively dead`, as `clients` have `not been updated in over half a decade in many cases`, and the `server playground is` [defunct](https://jsonapiplayground.reyesoft.com/).